sharhar/Leopard-EM/docs/programs/match_template.md

 ### Defocus search space configuration

-Defining the defocus search space is configured using the `defocus_search_config` block which defines the minimum, maximum, and step size of defocus values searched over in units of Angstroms.
+Defining the defocus search space is configured using the `defocus_search_config` block which defines the exact relative defocus values searched over in units of Angstroms.
-For example, to search defocus values ranging across -120 to +120 nm relative to the fitted CTF defocus values, use the following configuration.
+For example, to search defocus values ranging across -120 to +120 nm relative to the fitted CTF defocus values in `optics_group`, use the following configuration.

 ```yaml
 defocus_search_config: